finagolfin/swift-android-sdk/README.md

 - [Libdispatch fixes for Android](https://github.com/termux/termux-packages/blob/master/packages/swift/swift-corelibs-libdispatch-arm.patch)
 - [XCTest rpath](https://github.com/termux/termux-packages/blob/master/packages/swift/swift-corelibs-xctest-CMakeLists.txt.patch)

-The seven patches should be applied in the above order.

 Four of the patches have been submitted upstream, with the Android stdlib, native clang, and libdispatch patches already merged in the main branch and the cross-compilation flags patch under review.
-The armv7 stdlib issue is fixed in the compiler upstream, and the tiny Foundation and XCTest patches are specific to Android.
+The tiny Foundation and XCTest patches are specific to Android.

+For armv7, I also had to patch the compiler source with [this pull](https://github.com/apple/swift/pull/36658) and build it for the linux x86_64 host first, as opposed to using the official prebuilt Swift compiler to cross-compile for aarch64 and x86_64.

 Last, apply the `swift-android-54.patch` from this repo: these are all build configuration tweaks specific to building this Android SDK.